janwilmake/parallel-mcp/README.md

 QOL

-- improve HTML and streaming behavior to be fully realtime
+- Improve HTML and streaming behavior to be fully realtime
-- make HTML mobile-friendly
+- Make HTML mobile-friendly
-- add ability to see in the title whether the task result is still loading or not (Good DX)
+- Add ability to see in the title whether the task result is still loading or not (Good DX)
-- add confidence and references into HTML
+- Add confidence and references into HTML
-- show confidence as emoji in markdown
+- Show confidence as emoji in markdown
-- figure out how to make it loose no functionality that doesn't increase complexity: https://letmeprompt.com/rules-httpsuithu-jza7uv0
+- Figure out how to make it loose no functionality that doesn't increase complexity: https://letmeprompt.com/rules-httpsuithu-jza7uv0

 # Parallel Tasks MCP